-Omega Graduate School offers two degrees: Master of Letters (MLitt) and Doctor of Philosophy (DPhil/PhD).
-All course work offered for credit is graduate work to satisfy the requirements of the course of study for the MLitt or DPhil/PhD degree.
+Omega Graduate School offers three degrees: Master of Letters (MLitt), Doctor of Social Leadership (DSL) and Doctor of Philosophy (DPhil/PhD).
+All course work offered for credit is graduate work to satisfy the requirements of the course of study for the MLitt, DSL, or DPhil/PhD degree.
 The courses are numbered with the following system:

-700 Master's Credit800 Doctoral Credit
+700 Master's Credit 800 Doctoral Credit